Effect of geometry on the dewetting of granular chains by evaporation: Modeling Description

-The process is modelled and described schematically in Fig. 4.
-The initial configuration is depicted in Fig. 4a, where a fully saturated tube with beads is shown.
-As water evaporates, the volume decreases (Fig. 4b).
-Air continues to penetrate inside the medium and the menisci form between spherical beads 1, 2, and 3 in Fig. 4c. ``I" and ``II" are the menisci between beads 1 and 2 and beads 2 and 3 respectively.
-At the beginning of the process, menisci ``I" and ``II" are linked, water from one meniscus can flow into the other.
-As the process goes on, Fig. 4c, more menisci develop along the tortuous packing and a column of water forms the PSZ.
-At the top of the column, however, volume of the meniscus ``I" gets smaller and smaller until it reaches a volume where the connection between ``I" and ``II" break (Fig. 4d).
-After prolonged periods, this connection is completely disconnected (Fig. 4e).
-This description helps understand why close-packings allow for larger PSZ heights.
-Indeed as packing gets closer, menisci of higher curvatures are formed that still ensure hydraulic connectivity with the menisci formed below in the PSZ.
-Higher curvatures induce higher pressure drops along the columns and therefore lead to larger PSZ~\cite{Scheel08}.
+\textbf{General description of the model.} We describe the physical process in Fig. 5.
+The initial configuration (Fig. 5a) shows a fully wet tube with beads.
+As water evaporates, the volume per unit length of the meniscus decreases (Fig. 5b), air continues to penetrate inside the medium, and the menisci form between spherical beads 1, 2, and 3 (Fig. 5c), with``I" and ``II" being the menisci between beads 1 and 2 and between beads 2 and 3 respectively.
+At the start, menisci ``I" and ``II" are linked, water from one meniscus can flow into the other.
+Over time (Fig. 5c), more menisci develop along the tortuous packing and a column of water forms the PSZ, initially composed of connected films.
+At the top of the column, however, meniscus volume ``I'' decreases until it reaches a point where the connections between ``I'' and ``II'' break (Fig. 5d).
+After prolonged periods, this connection can no longer exist (Fig. 5e) as the meniscus volume decreases due to evaporation and at this point, the PSZ consists mainly of disconnected bridges.